rbitting/pi-display/python/README.md

 * `enabled`: Boolean to declare whether to get and display news headlines
 * `source`: Source for the articles.
 Can be 'nytimes' or any [source ID from News API](https://newsapi.org/docs/endpoints/sources)
 * `num`: Number of headlines to display

+## In Progress...

+The following integrations are in the codebase but have not been implemented to print on the display.

+### Fast CLI

+Network speed information is run in local speed tests via the Fast CLI.
+This data is pretty slow to collect and the results don't seem very precise.

+#### Configuration Options

+* `enabled`: Boolean to declare whether to calculate and display the network speed

+### CoinMarketCap

+Cypto prices are retrieved from the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/).
+Your CoinMarketCap API key needs to be set in the CMC_API_KEY environment variable in order for this functionality to work.

+#### Configuration Options

+* `enabled`: Boolean to declare whether to get and display cryptocurrency prices
+* `tokens`: Array of coins/tokens to retrieve values for
+* `currency`: Currency to display prices in (ex.
+USD, GBP, etc.)

 ## Icons